We love not having to spend money on new things. Learn how you can redo your old laptop case using paint instead of purchasing a new one.

 - Use painter’s tape to create a more geometric abstract design

-There are so many different cool laptop cases out there that you can just “shop” and be inspired like we were.
-We also were considering trying to do a spray paint hydro dip on our old case, like our fun painted flower pot idea.
-We still may do that to a different case in the near future!
+There are so many different cool laptop cases out there that you can “shop” and be inspired like we were.

 Step 1: Clean Case